Adaptive wireless power transfer in mobile Ad Hoc networks: Introduction

 \subsection{Our contribution}

-In this paper, we consider ad hoc networks that consist of mobile agents and a single static charger.
-The agents move around following a mobility model and consume energy for communication purposes.
+We consider ad hoc networks that consist of mobile agents and a single static charger.
+The agents move around in the network area and consume energy for communication purposes.
 The charger is assumed to have initial finite energy that can be used to replenish the battery of the agents that get in its charging range.
+The finite energy assumption here is well motivated in scenarios where we would like to cover isolated areas (for instance, mountains where people go hiking) and there are simply no wired sources capable to provide unlimited energy to the charger.
+See Section~\ref{sec:model} for a description of our model.

-See Section~\ref{sec:model} for a detailed description of our model.
-As the mobility and energy consumption characteristics of the agents become available online, the charger adapts by changing its transmission power (which, in turn, defines the charging range) as a response to the agents' behavior, with the goal of extending the network lifetime.
+As the mobility and energy consumption characteristics of the agents become available online, the charger must respond to the behavior of the agents by dynamically changing its transmission power which, in turn, defines the charging range.
+The main objective of this adaptive selection of the charging range is to extend the network lifetime, which can be defined as the time period during which there is at least one agent with non-zero energy or the time period during which a percentage of agents have non-zero energy; of course, this is not the only objective that one may be interested in.
 To the best of our knowledge, this is the first paper that systematically studies the setting where the charging range is dynamically selected adaptively to the agents status.

 We theoretically and experimentally showcase the need for adaptiveness.
 In particular, for every possible fixed range that the charger may have, we identify worst-case scenarios where there is always an adaptive solution that performs better (see Section~\ref{sec:need-for-adaptiveness}).
-In addition, we define two simplified offline optimization problems that are closely related to the online multi-objective one, and prove their computational intractability using reductions from the knapsack problem (see Section~\ref{sec:hardness}).
-Furthermore, we design three adaptive algorithms that exploit different knowledge levels regarding the mobility and residual energy of the agents.
-We compare their performance with respect to various metrics using a non-trivial simulation setup, where we consider probability distributions over randomized mobility and energy consumption scenarios that are designed to test our methods in highly heterogeneous instances (see Section~\ref{sec:algorithms}).
+In addition, we define two simplified offline optimization problems that are closely related to the online multi-objective one, and prove their computational intractability (see Section~\ref{sec:hardness}).
+Furthermore, we design three adaptive algorithms and compare them to each other in terms of various metrics using a non-trivial simulation setup, where we consider probability distributions over randomized mobility and energy consumption scenarios that are designed to test our methods in highly heterogeneous instances (see Section~\ref{sec:algorithms}).